n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/tools-agent.md

 ## Dynamic parameters for tools with `$fromAI()`

-To learn how to dynamically populate parameters for app node tools, refer to [Dynamic parameters for app tools with `$fromAI()`](/advanced-ai/examples/dynamic-parameters-for-tools).
+To learn how to dynamically populate parameters for app node tools, refer to [Let AI specify tool parameters with `$fromAI()`](/advanced-ai/examples/using-the-fromai-function/).

 ## Common issues